 VPNs are often mentioned in the context of getting around geoblocking so you can watch legitimate commercial online content which is otherwise restricted from viewing in your geographical area.
 This content usually requires payment to access the service, but the provider might restrict its accessibility to certain countries.
 Popular examples of this are Netflix in the US and BBC in the UK.
 CHOICE has long campaigned against geoblocking in a bid to give Australian consumers a fair deal.

-Getting around geoblocking is not the same as piracy, in which copyrighted content is downloaded without payment.
+Getting around geoblocking is not the same as online piracy, in which copyrighted content is downloaded without payment.
 Like torrents, VPNs are legitimate internet tools, but they can be used for legal or illegal purposes.

 Why hide your IP address?